-A significant piece of public art will be unveiled today at Westfield’s newly redeveloped Westfield Warringah Mall, in another successful example of how art and business – two seemingly disparate entities – can in fact assimilate to reflect parallel notions.
+We unveiled a significant piece of permanent public art at Westfield’s newly redeveloped Westfield Warringah Mall, in another successful example of how art and business – two seemingly disparate entities – can in fact assimilate to reflect parallel notions.

 Entitled ‘Signs of Rain’, the energetic large-scale installation is the work of renowned Melbourne contemporary artist Reko Rennie, who has designed his mural to be viewed both day and night.
 During daylight hours, the bold painted hues provide a dynamic visual backdrop for visitors to the northern beaches suburb of Brookvale, but as dusk falls, the artwork takes on another life, being lit by carefully placed LED lights.